-The fall season is here.
+Now that the fall season is here.
 Time to enjoy the splendor of Mother Nature and the bounty of earthy colors and motifs that surround us.
 Fall is my favorite season.
 We have fall festivals to enjoy, the excitement of a new school year, football is back, and the cooler weather and shorter days begin … it’s a beautiful time of year.
 However, during the fall and winter the lack of light and sunshine can cause some people to experience difficulties in their mood.
 Seasonal Affective Disorder (SAD) is a type of depression that occurs in the fall and winter.

 But for some people, along with the shorter days and cold nights comes a SADness.
 This particular condition has also been known as the “Winter Blues” and should not be ignored.
 Here in North America, the fall and winter season occupies a significant portion of our lives and if you feel low during these months when you know you should be enjoying yourself, you may be experiencing SAD.